-During painful episodes, eating soft, cold foods can help prevent extra discomfort.
-Orthodontics Australia suggests planning on soft meals like soup, pasta or mashed potatoes on the days you get your braces adjusted.
+After your first appointment and during any other painful episodes, eating soft, cold foods can help prevent extra discomfort due to chewing pain.
+Soft foods that don’t require much chewing, like soup, pudding, applesauce, mashed potatoes, and ice cream, are great options.
 You can also place an ice pack or cold cloth on your cheeks for a few minutes, just like you would for an injury or headache.

-Good oral hygiene is critical for healthy teeth and soft tissues during orthodontic treatment.
-Brush at least twice per day, or better yet after every meal.
-If small particles of plaque or food debris are left behind, it can leave you with white spots or decalcifications where the brackets were after they're removed.
-Floss daily and rinse with a mouthwash for protection against germs after drinking and eating.
+Now that you know how to deal with braces pain, it’s important to keep up on your oral hygiene because good oral hygiene is critical for healthy teeth and soft tissues during orthodontic treatment—brush at least twice per day, or better yet, after every meal.
+If small particles of plaque or food debris are left behind, it can leave you with white spots or decalcifications where the brackets were.
+Floss daily and rinse with mouthwash for protection against germs after drinking and eating.

-Undergoing orthodontics can be uncomfortable, but the outcome will be worth it.
-Not only will it add to your self-confidence, you will gain straight teeth that are properly aligned with your upper and lower jaw, allowing you to chew and bite effectively.
-The result will be a beautiful, fully-functioning smile that will last a lifetime!
+Getting braces can be uncomfortable, but the outcome will be worth it.
+Not only will a straight smile add to your self-confidence, but your properly-aligned teeth will also allow you to chew and bite effectively.
+The result will be a beautiful, healthy smile that will last a lifetime!